• New Posts

 cupcakes with piped vanilla frosting

-When it comes to frosting, the taste is key — and this fluffy vanilla frosting is delicious.
-This is a homemade frosting made with powdered sugar and butter, so you do have that sugary mouthfeel.
+When it comes to frosting, the taste is key — and this fluffy vanilla frosting recipe is delicious.
+It's a soft, homemade American buttercream frosting made with powdered sugar and butter that tastes better than anything you can buy in a store.

-It's classic childhood frosting, and much like what you'd find on top of cupcakes at Magnolia Bakery in New York.
+It's a classic childhood frosting and much like what you'd find on top of the cupcakes at Magnolia Bakery in New York.
+Here's what makes it so special:

 Jump to: